tsvm/robo-course-aalto-spring2026/practice_exercises/Practice_6.md

 ### Overview

-Evaluation uses the same `lerobot-record` command as data collection, with one addition: `--policy.path` points to your trained checkpoint.
+Evaluation uses the same `lerobot-record` command as data collection, with two main changes:
+* Adding the argument `--policy.path`, which points to your trained checkpoint.
 The robot will move autonomously based on what the policy predicts — no teleoperation needed.
+* Using only the follower arm.
+Leader arm is not needed for running the evaluation.

 The evaluation run also records the episodes, so you can review what the robot did afterward.